Table of Contents

 When using ProjectTo with Entity Framework or other query providers:

-1. The mapping expression is translated to SQL
+1. The generated expression tree is translated to SQL

 2. Only required data is loaded from the database